tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 }
 ```

-3) Reload the page and check the console - things look pretty good here:
+3) Reload the page and check the console to see the values of the properties of the `Region` instances - things look pretty good here (with ONE exception, the values in the `data` array are of data type `String`, not `Number` like we might need them to be:

 <hr>